SU-CS308-22FA/cs308-202201-team02/README.md

 Type git clone, and then paste the URL you copied earlier. https://github.com/SU-CS308-22FA/cs308-202201-team02.git

-You can clone the repository and run it with "nodemon app.js"  or "node app.js" command line
+You can clone the repository and run it with "nodemon app.js" or "node app.js" command line.

 ## 3.2 Layout of the Directory <a name="layoutdirectory"/>